-- For the day to day operation of the school's SEND policy. - To liaise with, support and advise colleagues in the assessment and identification of children with special educational needs. - To coordinate appropriate provision for children with special educational needs including the effectiveness of resources. - To work with colleagues to encourage differentiation of task and outcome within curriculum activities. - To provide, in consultation with class teachers, individual, small groups and in class support for children with special educational needs. - To liaise, or arrange contact between primary or secondary schools before, at and beyond the point of transfer. - To oversee the records of all pupils with special educational needs. - To liaise with parents of children with special educational needs, providing information about support available for children with special educational needs in school, from the Local Authority and voluntary organisations. - To liaise with external agencies. - To assist in identifying, arranging and contributing to the in-service training of staff. - To contribute to and develop collaboration between schools within the local network on all aspects of special educational needs. - To liaise with teaching assistants and learning support assistants and ensure that they are all fully aware of the schools procedures for identifying, assessing and making provision for pupils with special educational needs. - To liaise with the governing body as necessary, through the nominated SEND Governor. - To coordinate provision for looked after children.
+- For the day to day operation of the school's SEND policy. - To liaise with, support and advise colleagues in the assessment and identification of children with special educational needs. - To coordinate appropriate provision for children with special educational needs including the effectiveness of resources. - To work with colleagues to ensure children with SEND have the same learning opportunities as their peers.
+Adaptation of tasks may be needed to ensure all children can access curriculum activities. - To provide, in consultation with class teachers, individual, small groups and in class support for children with special educational needs and disabilites. - To liaise, or arrange contact between primary or secondary schools before, at and beyond the point of transfer. - To oversee the records of all pupils with special educational needs. - To liaise with parents of children with special educational needs, providing information about support available for children with special educational needs in school, from the Local Authority and voluntary organisations. - To liaise with external agencies. - To assist in identifying, arranging and contributing to the in-service training of staff. - To contribute to and develop collaboration between schools within the local network on all aspects of special educational needs and disabilities. - To liaise with teaching assistants and ensure that they are all fully aware of the schools procedures for identifying, assessing and making provision for pupils with special educational needs. - To liaise with the governing body as necessary, through the nominated SEND Governor. - To coordinate provision for looked after children.